OpenEvalProject/evals/manuscripts/elife-63488/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/63488/elife-63488-fig7-v2.jpg)

-**Figure 7.:** Crtap Achilles tendons at 1 month.-/-Real-time quantitative PCR was performed to examine changes in the expression of Crtap, various fibrillar collagens (i.e., Col1a1, Col1a2, Col2a1, Col3a1, Col9a2), tendon makers (i.e. Scx, Mkx, Egr1, Tnc, Lum, Tnmd, Fn1, Fbn1), other targets from the RNA-seq analysis in Figure 6 (i.e., Thbs3), and CD31 as a marker of vascularization. n = 4 mice per group.
+**Figure 7.:** Real-time quantitative PCR was performed to examine changes in the expression of Crtap, various fibrillar collagens (i.e., Col1a1, Col1a2, Col2a1, Col3a1, Col9a2), tendon makers (i.e. Scx, Mkx, Egr1, Tnc, Lum, Tnmd, Fn1, Fbn1), other targets from the RNA-seq analysis in Figure 6 (i.e., Thbs3), and CD31 as a marker of vascularization. n = 4 mice per group.
 Data passed the Shapiro-Wilk test for normality, and groups were compared using one-way ANOVA with Tukey’s post-hoc tests.
 Exact p-values are reported.
 The log2 fold change and adjusted p-value (shown as log2 fold change; adjusted p-value") from the RNA-seq experiment in Figure 6 is indicated in red just below the gene name.

 To investigate whether loss of CRTAP was associated with increased ECM remodeling at skeletal maturity, we performed a series of immunohistochemistry experiments at 4 months-of-age (Figure 8).
 Interestingly, Herovici staining revealed an abundance of immature collagen in patellar tendons from Crtap-/- mice compared to wildtype, as evidenced by the prominent blue staining (Figure 8A,B).
 We also observed increased α smooth muscle actin (αSMA; Figure 8C,D) and MMP2 (Figure 8E,F) together with elevated levels of phosphorylated nuclear factor kappa B (NFκB; Figure 8G,H), consistent with our RNA-seq data and our hypothesis that Crtap-/- tendons exist in a state of increased remodeling/repair and inflammation.

 ![Figure 8.](https://cdn.elifesciences.org/articles/63488/elife-63488-fig8-v2.jpg)

-**Figure 8.:** Crtap patellar tendons exhibit increased staining for markers of fibrosis, increased ECM turnover, and inflammatory events.-/-(A–B) Representative herovici-stained images of 4-month patellar tendons.
+**Figure 8.:** (A–B) Representative herovici-stained images of 4-month patellar tendons.
 (C–D) Representative αSMA IHC images of 4-month patellar tendons.
 (E–F) Representative MMP2 IHC images of 4-month patellar tendons.
 (G–H) Representative phosphorylated NFκB (pNFκB) IHC images of 4-month patellar tendons.
 For all micrographs, higher magnification images of the mid-tendon are illustrated. n = 3–5 mice per group.
 Scale bar is 0.5 mm.

-## Loss of CRTAP leads to deficiencies in motor activity, coordination, and strength
+### Loss of CRTAP leads to deficiencies in motor activity, coordination, and strength

 Based on the observed defects in Crtap-/- tendons, we performed a series of behavioral assays at 4 months-of-age to assess motor phenotypes.
 Using the open-field assay to quantify changes in spontaneous motor activity, we observed that Crtap-/- mice displayed significant reductions in both horizontal and vertical activity compared to heterozygous and wildtype mice (Figure 9A–B).
 We next examined changes in motor coordination and endurance using the rotarod assay.
 While no genotype-dependent differences were observed during the learning phase of the assessment (Trials 1–5), Crtap-/- displayed a reduction in latency to fall for Trials 6, 9–10 compared to wildtype and Trials 6, 8–10 compared to heterozygous mice (Figure 9C).
 To confirm this observation, we evaluated the mice using the grid foot slip assay – an alternative metric for motor coordination.
 In this regard, we found that Crtap-/- mice exhibited a modest increase in forelimb and hindlimb foot slips compared to heterozygous and wildtype mice (Figure 9D–E).
 Taken together, these findings indicate that Crtap-/- mice have deficiencies in motor activity and coordination compared to controls.

 ![Figure 9.](https://cdn.elifesciences.org/articles/63488/elife-63488-fig9-v2.jpg)

-**Figure 9.:** Crtap mice.-/-(A–B) Quantification of spontaneous motor activity including horizontal (A) and vertical (B) activity over a 30-min period using the open-field assay.
+**Figure 9.:** (A–B) Quantification of spontaneous motor activity including horizontal (A) and vertical (B) activity over a 30-min period using the open-field assay.
 Data are min-to-max box and whisker plots with individual points indicated. n = 9–12 mice per group.
 For (A), data passed the Shapiro-Wilk test for normality, and groups were compared using one-way ANOVA with Tukey’s post-hoc tests.
 For (B), data failed the Shapiro-Wilk test for normality, and groups were compared using Kruskal-Wallis with Dunn’s post-hoc tests.
 Exact p-values are reported for (A–B).
 (C) Quantification of motor activity, coordination, and endurance across 10 trials conducted over 2 days using an accelerating rotarod assay.
 Data are means ± S.D. n = 9–12 mice per group.
 Groups were compared using repeated-measures two-way ANOVA with Tukey’s post-hoc tests.
 Exact p-values are reported, with black p-values being compared to wildtype, and blue p-values being compared to heterozygous mice.
 (D–E) Quantification of forelimb (D) and hindlimb (E) motor coordination using the grid foot slip assay.
 Data are min-to-max box and whisker plots with individual points indicated. n = 9–12 mice per group.
 Data failed the Shapiro-Wilk test for normality, and groups were compared using Kruskal-Wallis with Dunn’s post-hoc tests.
 Exact p-values are reported.
 (F) Quantification of forelimb and hindlimb grip strength using the inverted grid assay conducted for 120 s.
 A reduction in latency to fall indicates reduced strength.
 Data are min-to-max box and whisker plots with individual points indicated. n = 8–9 mice per group.
 Data failed the Shapiro-Wilk test for normality, and groups were compared using Kruskal-Wallis with Dunn’s post-hoc tests.
 Exact p-values are reported.
 (G) Quantification of forelimb grip strength in N of force measured over three trials and then averaged.
 Data are min-to-max box and whisker plots with individual points indicated. n = 9–12 mice per group.
 Data passed the Shapiro-Wilk test for normality, and groups were compared using one-way ANOVA with Tukey’s post-hoc tests.
 Exact p-values are reported.

 We next evaluated strength in the Crtap-/- mice using the inverted grid and grip strength assays.
 Interestingly, we observed a decrease in the latency to fall during the inverted grid assay for Crtap-/- mice compared to heterozygous and wildtype controls (Figure 9F).
 Using a more quantitative metric, we examined these mice using the grip strength test and found that while wildtype and heterozygous mice could generate approximately 1.3 N of force, mice lacking CRTAP were weaker with a mean grip strength of 0.62 N (Figure 9G).
 Thus, Crtap-/- mice display significant reductions in strength together with perturbations in motor activity and coordination – behavioral changes that could be related in part to their tendon phenotype.